-You can also send out specialize more focused emails to the department and mainline operators, or to Executive Assistants as those users will most likely need additional training.
+You can also send out specialized emails to the Department and Main Line Operators, or to Executive Assistants as those users will most likely need additional training.

-From what we’ve seen in successful deployments it would also be good to host Dialpad information page on your internal wiki, that can be used as a reference for users as they get onboard.
+From what we’ve seen in successful deployments, it would also be good to host Dialpad information in your internal wiki, which can be used as a reference for users as they get on-board.
 Content can be pulled from our Help Center which will be covered in the Support section later on in this document.

 6 - Creation of Additional Dialpad Office

-A Dialpad office is a simply a grouping of users within your Dialpad account.
-It is commonly used that there is an individual office set up within Dialpad for each physical site or location that you have.
+An Office in Dialpad is simply a group of users within your Dialpad account.
+Commonly there is an Office created for each physical site or location that you have in your organization.

-At the same time when the Account is created, it will also create the first office, this will be associated with the country that you entered in as part of your account setup process.
-This office will also be labeled as your Primary office associated with your Dialpad account.
+When the organization's account is created, Dialpad will also create the first Office; this will be associated with the country that you entered in as part of your account setup process.
+It will also be labeled as your Primary Office.

-Before you begin deploying, you will want to create all the additional offices that will be needed.
+Before you begin deploying, it is recommended to create all the additional Offices that will be needed.
 It’s best to create them all upfront, but if you’d like to have them created one at a time as needed that would be fine as well.

-Depending on how your account billing is set up, you may have the option to create the offices yourself through the Dialpad portal.
-If you don’t see the option to do so, all you need to do is reach out to our Dialpad Support team with the name of the Office that needs to be created and the office address and they will create it for you.
+Depending on how your account billing is set up, you may or may not have the option to create the Offices yourself through the Dialpad web portal.
+If you don’t see the option to do so, all you need to do is reach out to our Support Team with the name of the Office that needs to be created and the Office address; they will create it for you.

-Creating a New Office through the Dialpad Portal
+Creating a New Office through the Dialpad Web Portal

-Click on the Add a New Office button there on the right side, and then follow the steps there to input all of the office details.
+Select Add a new Office, and then follow the steps to enter all of the Office's details.

 7 - Number Porting

-The number porting process is the most critical part of the deployment process.
-This allows you to retain your current numbers that are in service with your current provider and get them migrated over to be used with Dialpad going forward.
+Number porting is the most critical part of the deployment process.
+It allows you to retain your current numbers that are in service with your current provider and get them migrated over to be used with Dialpad going forward.

-While you are planning to deploy Dialpad within your Organization, you should record all details about your current telecom accounts.
-Who your service provider(s) are?
+While you are planning to deploy Dialpad within your organization, you should maintain a record of all details related to your current telecommunications accounts.
+Who is/are your service provider(s)?
 Account details, and all numbers needed to be ported.

-- You can expect the porting process to take 7-14 days (for US/CA numbers, international numbers are a bit longer), however, this is dependant upon the losing carrier and how responsive they are to complete the request.
+- Expect the porting process to take 7-14 days (United States, Canada numbers only; international numbers take a little longer); however, this depends on the losing carrier and how responsive they are to complete the request

-- In the US/CA, you can easily port landline numbers, mobile numbers, google voice, etc
+- In the United States and Canada, you can easily port landline numbers, mobile numbers, Google Voice, etc.

-- Porting Spreadsheet to record all numbers being ported
+- Porting Spreadsheet: Record of all numbers being ported